Student Financial Assistance

 4. Click on Log-in

-5. Login using your User ID and PIN
+5. Login using your User Name and Password

 6. Click on the Student Services & Financial Aid Section